health tips

 She explains the background of the method:

-This amazing nervous system goes all the way from the brain to the skin and back.
+This unique nervous system goes all the way from the brain to the skin and back.
 There are Billions of sensors in our skin.
 On average sensors are one to two cells apart.
 These sensors tell our brain what is happening in the world around us, what is happening within us and what is happening to us.
 There are many different sensors and each have specific rolls.
 There are sensors for just heat others for just cold, there are sensors for just heavy pressure others for light pressure, ones for quick stretch others for slow stretch and so on...

 Some effects of an effective DNM treatment: